 Nebraska school systems have risen to this challenge.
 Blind and visually impaired children employ technology such as braille writers, iPads, closed circuit television magnifiers, computer screen-reading software and braille notetakers on a daily basis in Nebraska classrooms.

 But too often, the use of technology ends when the student walks out the schoolhouse door.
 Parents often lack the resources or knowledge to obtain suitable technology for their children to use at home.
 As a result, at-home learning opportunities can be limited, and these children face unnecessary obstacles to obtain the education they need to succeed in life.

 Our technology grant program is designed to close the gap between the technology available at home and the technology available at school.
 We provide blind or visually impaired Nebraska students, free of charge or at minimal cost, with in-home technology comparable to the technology that they use in school.
 During the last few years, we have provided a wide range of technology to students including:

 Each of these technology grants enabled a student to pair or supplement technology available at school with technology in the home.

 Although the primary focus of our technology grant program is addressing the mismatch between technology available in the school and that available at home, we are open to any grants of technology to blind or visually impaired Nebraska children that will assist in the intellectual, emotional or social development of those children.
 If you have questions about whether a particular type of technology would be eligible for the program, please contact us.

-During 2014, the Foundation made nearly $20,000 of technology grants of to 19 Nebraska students from all areas of the state.
-These grants included grants for computers, computer software, video equipment, and iPads.
-For an update on the Foundation’s technology grants during 2015, check our Blog.
+Over the last ten years, the Foundation has made over $150,000 of technology grants to Nebraska students from all areas of the state.
+These grants included grants for broilers, braille displays, computers, computer software, video equipment, and iPads.